What Was the Setting of Beowulf

 The Bottom Line

 When you read Beowulf with the geography in mind, the poem opens up.
 You see why the monsters matter, why the victories matter, and why the ending feels the way it does.
-These aren't imaginary lands.
+Also, these aren't imaginary lands.
 They're real places filled with real people, and the poet treated them that way.